Chairperson Simon Phipps

 At the 2019 ASI meeting in Adelaide, the Mucosal SIG will contribute to the organisation of a pre-conference workshop with a Mucosal Immunology focus.
 Please refer to the ASI conference website for more information.

-In 2020 we are excited to be hosting the ASI Mucosal Immunology Symposium in Noosa.
+In 2020 we are excited to be hosting the ASI Mucosal Immunology and Microbiome Symposium in Noosa.

 Watch this space!